 In accordance with GAAP, these contributed services have been reported as contributions and expenses on the statements of activities and changes in net assets.
-Program services provided by HCSC were \$511,697 and \$474,988 in 2023 and 2022, respectively, and are reported under contributed program services.
-Supporting services provided by HCSC were \$175,748 and \$216,308 in 2023 and 2022, respectively, and are reported as contributed management and general.
+Program services provided by HCSC were \$517,388 and \$511,697 in 2024 and 2023, respectively, and are reported as contributed program services.
+Supporting services provided by HCSC were \$220,492 and \$175,748 in 2024 and 2023, respectively, and are reported as contributed management and general.